-The application process for McMaster Internal Awards is available through MOSAIC.
-Students apply for these awards in MOSAIC.
+The application process for McMaster Internal Awards is available through Mosaic.
 Every student will be able to view awards available for their program of study.
-Please note that awards are subject to change based on availability from donor organizations and fiscal constraints
+Please note that awards are subject to change based on availability from donor organizations and fiscal constraints.

-Anne Hall Memorial Fund - The Anne Hall Memorial Fund was established in 1989 by family and friends in memory of a very special physiotherapist who died prior to completing her Doctoral studies in Medical Sciences at McMaster.
+1. Anne Hall Memorial Academic Grant - The Anne Hall Memorial Academic Grant was established in 1989 by family and friends in memory of a very special physiotherapist who died prior to completing her Doctoral studies in Medical Sciences at McMaster.
 The funds are to be awarded to a high academic standing physiotherapy graduate student based on social accountability and good citizenship and who demonstrates financial need.